-Sondra Kronberg, MS, RD, CDN, CEDRD, is the Founder and Director of the Eating Disorder Treatment Collaborative/FEED IOP programs.
+Sondra Kronberg, MS, RD, CDN, CEDRD, is the Founder/Executive Director of the Eating Disorder Treatment Collaborative/FEED IOP programs.
 Her main offices are located in Jericho in Nassau County, Hauppauge in Suffolk County and Manhattan, NY.

 Sondra and the Eating Disorder Treatment Collaborative offers comprehensive outpatient psychotherapy and nutritional counseling services to women and men, adults, adolescents and children through a network of independent licensed affiliated professionals.
 Working together, we specialize in the treatment of anorexia, bulimia, binge eating, disordered eating, exercise obsession and body image dissatisfaction and we develop compassionate and eclectic individualized programs that simultaneously address emotional, behavioral and physiological needs.
 Since many eating disorder sufferers also struggle with anxiety, depression, obsessive-compulsive symptoms and post-traumatic stress, our programs are multifaceted and focus on these issues as well.